raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3 + See Below | **Range:** Touch |
 | **Area:** 1 Item | **Resist:** N/A |

 The casting of this spell prepares an item for Enchantment.
-The object must be in good condition and of the finest construction and workmanship.
+The object must be in Bom condition and of the finest construction and workmanship.
 An additional cost of at least 100GP is required to cover the cost of additional tooling, carving, embroidery, bejeweling, engraving, and so.
 Finally, the Enchantment process requires a laboratory or workshop.

 While casting the spell, the magic-user must be touching the item throughout the entire Casting Time of 1d8+2 days.
 This accounts for periods of rest and sleep, during which time the item must remain within an arm's length of the caster.
 At no time throughout the casting may the magic-user cast another spell or perform any other form of magic.
 Breaking any of these strictures will automatically cause the spell to fail.